Alena Dierickx MBACP

 |Face to face counselling:||Yes|

-Hastings Monday to Wednesday and London Thursday and Friday.
-Day time slots are from £50.
-Online Counselling available.
+Hastings Tuesday and Wednesday and London Thursday and Friday.
+Online therapy is also available

 Types of client